26.2 Miles to Kilometers: A practical guide to Marathon Distances

 Q: What is the best training plan for a marathon?

 - A: The best training plan depends on individual experience, fitness level, and goals.
-It's recommended to consult with a running coach or use a reputable training program tailored to your needs.
+It's recommended to consult with a running coach or use a reputable training program suited to your needs.

 -